-Many Garden Clubs have been visiting Nobelius as a Day out for the club, so we’ve been able to help them identify those Salvias they have in their own gardens.
+Many Garden Clubs have been visiting Nobelius as a Day out for the club.
+We’ve been able to help them identify those Salvias they have in their own gardens.

 With a few more working B’s , the garden should be looking good in preparation for our annual Salvia Day in late November.

 The summer of 2012 was a good year, with the normal high temperatures, but also brought a certain amount of rain which really helped things grow, so when we came back from all our holidays, we were greeted with masses and masses of growth which had to be cut back off the path – people had to be able to walk down the path easily without being accosted by Salvias, reaching out to grab them.

 We were privileged to have our Editor Beth Clisby join us at our first working bee.As she is wheel chair bound, and determined to help, Beth was happy weeded and cutting back from sitting on the ground.
 It was a wonderful happy day with Beth and others to help.